 Eero Saarinen really broke some rules and created beautiful structures that opened up the modern architectural world to more curvy forms.
 My favorite Saarinen project is the Kresge Auditorium at MIT.

 Mall of America is one of the largest indoor malls in the world and was the first of it’s scale.
 The layout makes a lot of sense for Minnesota where it frequently gets below zero and gets dark early.
 By creating experience zones and street-scapes Sklarek created spaces that address fundamental human needs that add value to the stores that populate its avenues.

-This architect is not as well known as perhaps he should be.
-He was behind some incredibly futuristic projects including the Theme Building at LAX.
+When I lived in LA I often wondered who designed this cool building when I got back from trips abroad.
+One day I finally looked it up.
+Paul Williams is not as well known as he should be.
+He was behind some incredibly futuristic projects including the Theme Building at LAX shown here.
 We must never forget that we create the future.
-If we do not push the boundaries of what is possible for a more just and equitable society, no one will.
+Paul Williams is an African-American architect and working in a field at a time when there were very few African-American architects in the U.S. I included this because we must remember that if we do not push the boundaries of what is possible for a more just and equitable society, no one will.